gantry/docs/pages/01.gantry5/01.basics/04.getting-started/docs.md

 [ui-callout]
 [ui-callout-item title="Outlines" position="8%, 68%, se"]
-This administrative panel lists displays the current theme's outlines, giving you quick access to edit, rename, duplicate, and delete them.
+This administrative panel displays the current theme's outlines, giving you quick access to edit, rename, duplicate, and delete them.
 [/ui-callout-item]
 [ui-callout-item title="Menu Editor" position="8%, 76%, se"]
 This administrative panel gives you the ability to enhance the platform's menu by altering styling, rearranging links, and creating menu items that sit outside of the CMS's integrated Menu Manager.